In this article, you will learn what has been the impact of COVID-19 for payroll providers and how payroll providers can adapt to the “new normal”.

 Payroll is More Mission-Critical Than Ever

 We are living through the biggest global crisis that many of us have ever experienced.
 Due to the outbreak of COVID-19, daily lives and businesses around the globe have been severely impacted.
-National borders are being closed, schools and businesses have been shut down by the authorities, those businesses remaining open have instituted work-from-home policies, curfews and restrictions on movement of people have been put in place.
+National borders were closed, schools and businesses have been shut down by the authorities, those businesses remaining open have instituted work-from-home policies, curfews and restrictions on the movement of people have been put in place.

 While many business functions slow down during times like these (e.g. Production stops, Sales slows, Professional Services get delayed), Payroll is one function that needs to step up and its mission-critical role becomes more clear than ever.
 People still need to get paid – whether the nurse working overtime in the hospital, the office worker working from home or the employee out on sick leave.
 If people stop getting paid, everything starts to come to a grinding halt.

 As a Payroll provider, you need to make sure that your team continues to deliver reliable payroll services to your clients in this time of crisis.
 Your clients and ultimately the overall economy depends on it.
 They need you now more than ever.

 However, your Payroll operations might be impacted in a number of ways:

 - Some members of your team might be out sick themselves or they need to take care of elderly family members or kids at home, limiting their ability to look after their work responsibilities or requiring more flexible work arrangements (e.g. part-time, flex-time work schedules).